 Started in 1970, our unique program maintains excellence and relevance by continuously evolving.
-We listen to our industry partners and work with local, county, regional, state and federal park and resource agencies to ensure we provide cutting edge GIS technology and the latest in land management methods, strategies, and processes.
+We listen to our industry partners and work with local, county, regional, state and federal park and resource agencies to ensure we provide cutting-edge GIS technology and the latest in land management methods, strategies, and processes.

-The Program meets the needs of three different groups of students.
-The typical career-oriented college student, the professional wishing a career change and the established park professional.
+The Program meets the needs of three different groups of students - the typical career-oriented college student, the professional wishing a career change and the established park professional.

 Each group is able to find the path suitable to meet their needs.
-In addition to our full academic and field program we provide in-service training that includes: four-wheel drive operations and safety, power winch operations, ranger operations and legal updates, low and high angle technical rescue, GIS, remote sensing, wildland fire suppression, emergency medical response, wilderness first responder, and wilderness navigation.
+In addition to our full academic and field program we provide in-service training that includes: four-wheel drive operations and safety, power winch operations, ranger operations and legal updates, low- and high-angle technical rescue, GIS, remote sensing, wildland fire suppression, emergency medical response, wilderness first responder, and wilderness navigation.

-Public land managers recognize the West Valley College Park Management Program as being one of the few outstanding programs that produce quality graduates in the field of Park Management.
+Public land managers recognize the West Valley College Park Management Program as being one of the few outstanding programs that produces quality graduates in the field of Park Management.